 Community Initiatives and Additional Support

 Using the skills, tools, and resources from the Un-conference, students will implement their very own greenhouse gas emission reduction initiatives in community.
-All students will have access to a conference toolkit, which will provide workshop summaries and step-by-step procedures to guide students through the implementation of their initiatives.
+All students will have access to a Generation Green Toolkit, which will provide workshop summaries and step-by-step procedures to guide students through the implementation of their initiatives.
 Students will also have access to bi-weekly support webinars with a Q&A period, and an opportunity for 1-on-1 meetings with HCC staff for additional support.
 Students who do not attend the un-conference will also have access to all resources and materials, and are encouraged to implement their own programs in community as well.

 For any questions, comments, or concerns, students are encouraged to contact Alana Wong or Afreen Ghouse at the contact information below.
 They will be the primary points of contact for students and will be available to support students throughout the implementation of their initiatives.

 Alana graduated from Brock University in 2018 with a BSc in Biochemistry (co-op).
 After completing several co-op work terms in the pharmaceutical industry, her interests shifted towards the environmental sciences.
 She completed her undergraduate research project studying the effects of different soil amendments on plant growth and silica levels in cover crops and grapes, and also worked on the organization and digitalization of the Brock University Herbarium.
 More recently, Alana has completed her Master of Environmental Science at the University of Toronto, and is now working as a member of the Halton Climate Collective, focusing on engaging youth to drive climate action in the community of Halton to reduce greenhouse gas emissions and tackle climate change.
 Outside of school and work, Alana loves the outdoors and is an avid athlete, playing provincial level soccer as well as many other recreational sports, coaching kids’ soccer, and watching sports in her free time.